oleg-yaroshevskiy/quest_qa_labeling/README.md

 See comments in these files.
 Also, you can find 2 corresponding Jupyter notebooks in the same folder, just for demonstration.

-Output is written to the `input/qa_stackexchange_cleaned.tsv` file.
+Output is written to the `input/qa_stackexchange_cleaned.csv` file.

 This files is needed for the next step.

 #### 1b.
 Fine-tuning BERT language model with StackExchange data:

-`sh bash/training/train1b_train_bert_stackx_lang_model.sh` - this runs fine-tuning BERT language model with StackExchange data from the previous step (`input/qa_stackexchange_cleaned.tsv`).
+`sh bash/training/train1b_train_bert_stackx_lang_model.sh` - this runs fine-tuning BERT language model with StackExchange data from the previous step (`input/qa_stackexchange_cleaned.csv`).

-This script writes model checkpoints and training logs to `input/stackx-large-cased`, the following two BERT models use this checkpoint.
+This script writes model checkpoints and training logs to `input/stackx-base-cased`, the following two BERT models use this checkpoint.
+The checkpoint is also shared as `stackx-base-cased.tar.gz` in the [archive]().

 ### 2. Generating pseudo-labels

-`sh bash/pseudo/create_all_pseudo_labels.sh` - this runs 3 basic models (bert-base, bert-large, and bert-base-pretrained) on the competition data, then creates pseudolabels using these 3 models
+`sh bash/pseudo/create_all_pseudo_labels_toy.sh` - this runs 3 basic models (bert-base, bert-large, and bert-base-pretrained) on the competition data (a toy example, first 50 rows), then creates pseudo-labels using these 3 models, the result is stored in the `pseudo-predictions/pseudo-100k-3x-blend-no-leak/` folder.
+Run `sh bash/pseudo/create_all_pseudo_labels_toy.sh` (without `_toy`) for the actual generation of pseudo-labels.
+This results in `pseudo-100k-3x-blend-no-leak.tar.gz` shared in the [archive]().

 ### 3. BERT-base-cased pretrained with StackExchange